 RELATED: Metro Site wins $31M settlement after lithium-ion battery fire

-Purdue Fort Wayne is also a partner in the $1.7 million “Stop the Spark” project.
+Purdue Fort Wayne also is a partner in the $1.7 million “Stop the Spark” project.

 Educational training will be provided to first responders and workers at hazardous waste facilities who have to deal with the potentially dangerous batteries.
 The grant will also pay for increased battery recycling and efforts to educate the public in general about the best practices of battery safety.

-The county was one of only seven in the U.S. to receive the grant, funded by the Biden administration’s Bipartisan Infrastructure Law.
+The county was one of seven in the U.S. to receive the grant, funded by the Biden administration’s Bipartisan Infrastructure Law.

 Latest from Waste Today